-How to install the directories and files of the CD
+How to install the directories and files

-From the root directory of the Instructor's CD, double-click on the file named Install.exe and respond to the dialog boxes that follow.
-This will install the following directories and files of the Instructor's CD onto your C drive in a directory structure that starts with
+- 1. Find the .exe file that you downloaded from our website or the file named Install.exe that's in the root of the Instructor's CD. - 2.
+Double-click on the .exe file and respond to the dialog boxes that follow.
+This will install the directories and files onto your C drive in a directory structure that starts with

-C:\Murach\C# 2012
+C:\Murach\VB 2015

-The directories that get installed in the C# 2012 directory
+The student directories and files that get installed